ponylang/ponylang-website/docs/blog/posts/last-week-in-pony-060417.md

 ## News and Blog Posts

-- Patiency Shyu was introduced to Pony during a recent summer school experience and wrote up some of her initial impressions.
-[What I Learned at Summer School](http://patiences.github.io/blog/pony).
+- Patiency Shyu was introduced to Pony during a recent summer school experience and wrote up some of her initial impressions "What I Learned at Summer School".
+Sadly the link has been broken over time and we updated this to let you know that the post is gone.

 ## RFCs